-This gagging can sometimes be due to coughing, but in most cases, those sounds you hear are actually the result of retching, and they can occur with or without the presence of vomit.
+This gagging can sometimes be due to coughing or something stuck on the dog’s throat, but in most cases, those sounds you hear are actually the result of retching, and they can occur with or without the presence of vomit.

 So what should you do if your dog is gagging or retching?